 - 2 tablespoons vanilla sugar or 1-2 teaspoons pure vanilla extract to taste (Note 8)

 - 14 nice-looking cherries reserved from the jar

 - 100 g dark chocolate shavings or coarsely grated chocolate 3.5 oz

 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
 Line the bottom of the springform (about 24/ 9.5 inches) with baking paper.
 Don’t line or butter the sides of the form.

-- Pour the batter into the prepared springform.
-Bake for about 25-30 minutes depending on your oven.
+- Bake: Pour the batter into the prepared springform.
+Bake for about 25-30 minutes, depending on your oven.
 A toothpick inserted in the middle of the cake comes out clean with only a few crumbs attached.

-- Place the rest of the juice in a small saucepan.
+- Cook: Place the rest of the juice in a small saucepan.
 Bring to a gentle boil.

 - Add 3 tablespoons Kirsch and stir well.

-- See the blog post for instructions on how to prepare the filling with fresh or defrosted cherries.
+- Tip: See the blog post for instructions on preparing the filling with fresh or defrosted cherries.

-- Make sure that the cream is very cold, straight from the fridge.
+- Tip: Make sure that the cream is icy, straight from the fridge.

 - Assemble the gateau directly on the serving platter.
 Place two pieces of parchment paper, that are slightly overlapping, on the platter.
 Place the layer that was on top on the platter.

 - Drizzle with 1-2 tablespoons Kirsch or cherry juice.
 Cover with the cherries, leaving a narrow border at the edge of the cake.
 Top with 1/3 of the whipped cream and smooth it with a spatula.

 - Place the second cake layer on top.
 Drizzle with 1-2 tablespoons Kirsch or juice.
 Cover with 1/3 of the whipped cream.
 Smooth.